 The Project was approved by the NSW Independent Planning Commission on 6 September 2022.
-Part A, Condition A14 of Development Consent SSD 10418 requires the surrender of Development Consent DA 92/97 within 12 months of the date of commencement of development under Development Consent SSD 10418, or an alternative timeframe agreed with the Planning Secretary of the DPE (now DPHI).
+Part A, Condition A14 of Development Consent SSD 10418 requires the surrender of Development Consent DA 92/97 within 12 months of the date of commencement of development under Development Consent SSD 10418, or an alternative timeframe agreed with the Planning Secretary of the DPE (now the Department of Planning Housing and Infrastructure [DPHI]).
 Attachment 2 describes the development layout of the Project in accordance with Development Consent SSD 10418.